thunderrabbit/barefoot_rob/content/books/slow-down/2110-now-what.md

 to have designed and made soon.
 I've semi-started that process by asking Yoko if she can talk to her friend who makes things with bamboo.

+24 May 2022

+Just quickly to write your innate talents are the most valuable thing you undervalue because they are innate.
+You overlook them because they come so easily to you.
+What do people keep coming to you for?
+Continue to do those things more often.